Who would have thought that you could make a tonne of money from cart abandonment?

 When I was mentioning our automated cart abandonment solution, he suddenly hit the table.
 He said: “you have to make this stuff available for everyone!“

 Truth to be told, I’d never thought that before.
 My ideas were about some shitty startup things, not building a B2B product.
-On my way to our hotel in San Francisco I was thinking: “he’s pretty damned right!
+On my way to our hotel in San Francisco, I was thinking: “he’s pretty damn right!
 We need to build a product out of this!”

-And that, ladies and gentlemen, was how GhostMonitor born.
+And that, ladies and gentlemen, was how GhostMonitor was born.

 One year on, we have an awesome piece of software helping WooCommerce and Shopify users cut cart abandonment, and grow on autopilot.